mdstrine/ZIPExpander/README.md

 -After the decopmression is started, if a file in the source is changed/removed the decompression loop will throw an error, EG file does not exist.
 Same that adding a file to a folder being decompressed, it wont be considered for decompression.
 This is really only a problem for huge, long running decompressions.

+-after extraction is complete the progress window stays open as intended.
+Another extraction can be started in this state as the main window button returns to enabled.
+If another extraction is started another progress window appears and now there are two...